OxfordAbstracts/purescript-halogen-graphql-connect/README.md

 # purescript-halogen-graphql-connect

-Make graphQL calls in your halogen project, using higher order components or hooks.
+Make graphQL calls in your halogen project, using hooks or higher order components.